 The National Federation of High School Associations hosts the annual Debate Topic Selection Committee Meeting.
 The purpose of this meeting is to provide the debate community in the United States with five potential topics.
 This meeting currently occurs at the beginning of August and its site rotates around the country.
 Several groups of people attend this meeting.
 State associations send a representative.
 Any debate coach or student may attend the meeting and participate in the process.
 In the final vote, each State has one official voting delegate.
-UIL represents Texas as a presenter and as the voting delegate.
+UIL represents Texas as a presenter and as the voting delegate so watch for an electronic ballot to be posted on the UIL website and a message sent out via the speech coach database inviiting your school to submit your vote.